Biden to call on Congress to suspend gas tax for three months

-(The Hill) – President Biden on Wednesday will call on Congress to suspend the federal gas and diesel taxes for the next three months, the latest effort by the White House to provide relief to Americans struggling with record-high gasoline prices.
+WASHINGTON (The Hill) — Pres.
+Joe Biden on Wednesday will call on Congress to suspend the federal gas and diesel taxes for the next three months.
+It’s the latest effort by the White House to provide relief to Americans struggling with record-high gasoline prices.

-Such a move, which is contingent on legislative action, would temporarily lift the 18 cent tax per gallon on gasoline and 24 cent tax per gallon on diesel during the summer months.

 The official added that the three-month timeframe was specifically to address the surging gas demand during the summer months when travel increases.
 In the longer term, however, the official acknowledged the revenues from the tax are a vital source of infrastructure funding.